Definitive guide

 7. There was a 10% increase in the amount of data and information available online from 2013 to 2020.

 Accordingly, the amount of data and information in 2013 was recorded at 4.4 billion gigabytes or (4.4 zettabytes).
-This grew by 10% in a span of seven (7) years come 2020 when it was recorded at 44 billion gigabytes (44 zettabytes).
+This grew by 10% in seven (7) years, come 2020, when it was recorded at 44 billion gigabytes (44 zettabytes).
 This statistical information clearly shows the profound evolution of the Big Data Industry and its leverage in business competition.

 8. In 2020, 56% of business data was captured through operations.

-The 2020 Seagate Rethink Data Survey revealed that more than half or 56% of business data is captured from its operations.
+The 2020 Seagate Rethink Data Survey revealed that more than half, or 56,% of business data is captured from its operations.
 The remaining 44% of data remains dormant or uncaptured.
-Yet, surprisingly, only 57% of the captured business data is actually used by the enterprise.
+Yet, surprisingly, only 57% of the captured business data is used by the enterprise.
 43% of the captured data is left unused or untapped for business development and growth.

 9. Continuous Intelligence (CI) was projected to be incorporated by at least 50% of enterprises in 2022.